HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 This is especially relevant for hosted font solutions.
 Only after discovering the font is needed, can the connection to that server begin, which further breaks down into the DNS query for the server, and actually initiating a connection (which, these days, usually involves an HTTPS cryptographic handshake).

-Adding a [resource hint element](https://www.w3.org/TR/resource-hints/#resource-hints) in the HTML starts that second connection earlier.
-The various resource hint settings control how far that gets before having the URL for the actual font resource.
-The most common (at about 32% of web pages) is `dns-prefetch`, even though in most cases there are better choices.

 {{ figure_markup(
   image="fonts-resource-hints-use.png",
   caption="resource-hints use on fonts.",